DestructiveBurn/spatial-audio-switcher/README.md

   - Compiling it yourself with [AutoHotkey v2+](https://www.autohotkey.com/)
   - Scanning with your preferred antivirus

-I personally guarantee the code is clean - I wouldn't invest time improving unsafe software.
+I guarantee the code is clean - I wouldn't invest time improving unsafe software.
 These false positives are an unfortunate reality of script-based tools.
 </details>

 ## VirusTotal